stephenslater/Crowd-Dynamics/docs/visualizations.md

         class="youtube"
         style="padding:20px;"></iframe>

-We see that in the mornings, the distirbution is relatively uniform along the plaza, and occupy where the food trucks are (since the food trucks don't come until noon).
+We see that in the mornings, the distribution is relatively uniform along the plaza, and occupy where the food trucks are (since the food trucks don't come until noon).
 Then, we can see the different paths through the plaza light up as